The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Triangular lattice: evolution with anisotropy

 \subsection{Magnetization curves}

-A sensitive test of the possible gap is the magnetization curve $m(h)$ which is also directly experimentally relevant, at least for KSCO \cite{zhu124}.
-The magnon gap $\Delta_1$ implies vanishing magnetization at $T=0$, $m(h<h^*=\Delta_1) =0$.
+A sensitive test of the possible gap is the magnetization curve $m(h)$ which is also a directly experimentally relevant quantity, at least for KCSO \cite{zhu124}.
+A finite magnon gap $\Delta_1$ implies vanishing $m(h<h^*=\Delta_1) =0$ at $T=0$.
 For particular $\alpha =0.1$ the evidence for finite $h^* >0$ has been presented with the previous calculations up to $N=60$ model on TL \cite{ulaga25}.
-Here, we extend the DMRG study to larger $N =72$, but also to more systematic evolution with $\alpha$ including for comparison also $\alpha < 0$ cases.
-We present in Fig.~\ref{fig4} the comparison of $m(h)$ for characteristic $\alpha = 0.1$ obtained with ED for $N \leq 36$ and via DMRG and $N = 48, 60, 72$ (restricted to $S^z_{\mathrm{tot}} \le 4$).
-A systematic analysis of the evolution of ED and DMRG results of $m(h \to 0)$ with respect to the anisotropy $\alpha \leq 1$, including also $\alpha = -0.1, -0.2$, is delegated to Appendix~\ref{chap_append}.
-The presentation in terms of renormalized $h/(\alpha J)$ reveals quite similar dependence, apart from the crucial regime $h \to 0$.
-Regarding the latter, there is clear evidence that extrapolated results would be consistent with quite different marginal fields (effective magnon gaps) $h^* = \Delta_1 = \zeta \alpha J$, as summarized in Fig. \ref{fig5}.
-That the renormalized $h^*/(\alpha J) = \zeta$ is strongly reduced at intermediate $\alpha^* \sim 0.5$ indicates a transition or crossover to a gapless regime.
+Here, we extend the DMRG study to larger $N =72$, but also to more systematic evolution with $\alpha$ including also $\alpha < 0$ for comparison.
+We present in Fig.~\ref{fig4} the results for $m(h)$ for the characteristic value $\alpha = 0.1$, obtained with ED for $N \leq 36$ and DMRG for $N = 48, 60, 72$ (restricted to $S^z_{\textrm{tot}} \le 4$).
+A more systematic analysis of the evolution of $m(h \to 0)$ with anisotropy $\alpha \leq 1$, including also $\alpha = -0.1, -0.2$, is delegated to Appendix~\ref{chap_append}.
+The presentation in terms of renormalized $h/(\alpha J)$ reveals a quite similar dependence, apart from the crucial regime $h \to 0$.
+Regarding the latter, there is clear evidence that the extrapolated results would be consistent with quite different marginal fields (effective magnon gaps) $h^* = \Delta_1 = \zeta \alpha J$, as summarized in Fig. \ref{fig5}.
+Results indicate that renormalized $h^*/(\alpha J) = \zeta$ is strongly reduced at intermediate $\alpha^* \sim 0.5$, which is an indication of a transition or crossover to a gapless regime.
 We should also point out a clear asymmetry with respect to the sign $\pm \alpha$, since at least $\alpha = -0.2$ (less clear for $\alpha = -0.1$) is as expected \cite{heidarian05,boninsegni05,wessel05,wang09} consistent with gapless excitations and consequently supersolid order.